Move the Stones of Rome to Rise:

 Thusly emphasizing that the very stones themselves, the plain cobblestones underfoot that paved Rome, perhaps even the marble building-stones that shaped her great buildings — not merely the distraught public listening now to Antony's words, but even those dull blocks would be so moved by Caesar's wounds that the stones themselves would rise and mutiny against the conspirators and assassins of Caesar.

 My English teacher didn't see it that way.
-She insisted that the emphasis should be:
+Although sympathetic, she insisted that the emphasis should be:

 ... and put a tongue